December 6, 2021 | Cyber security education

 - Three potential scenarios that require incident response planning and preparedness

 What is an incident response plan template?

-NIST divides incident response activities into four phases:
+NIST divides IR activities into four phases:

 1. Preparation — the work an organization does to get ready for incident response, including choosing the right tools and technology and ongoing team training.
 Other tasks involve:

 - Technology — what data will you collect as part of your IR activities?
 What technology will you use?
-How will you make sure these tools and this data are available to the team members who need it?
+How will you make sure these tools and this data are available to the team members who need them?